Quick Start Guide

 1. Once installed, try to run your first scan using the following command:

 2. If you are already logged in, Safety will perform the scan.
-If you are not already authenticated, Safety CLI will prompt you to create an account or log in using existing credentials.
+If you are not already authenticated, Safety CLI will prompt you to or using existing credentials.

 In both cases, a browser window will open with clear instructions on how to log in or create a new account.
 Once logged in, Safety CLI will show that you are authenticated and can proceed with the next step.